holoviz/panel/doc/how_to/deployment/huggingface.md

 <a href="https://huggingface.co/new-space?template=Panel-Org/panel-template"> <img src="https://huggingface.co/datasets/huggingface/badges/raw/main/deploy-to-spaces-lg.svg"/> </a>

+There are a few key parameters you need to define: the Owner (either your personal account or an organization), a Space name, and Visibility.
+In case you intend to execute computationally intensive deep learning models, consider upgrading to a GPU to boost performance.

 <img src="../../_static/hugging_face_space.png" style="width:90%"></img>

 Once you have created the space, it will start out in “Building” status, which will change to “Running” once your space is ready to go.